fvwmorg/fvwmorg.github.io/Wiki/NewToFvwm/WhyFvwm/index.md

   configurable?

 + Fvwm has a wide range of modules that can be used to improve the experience.
-These include a pager which shows all the virtual pages and desktops.
+These include a pager that shows all the virtual pages and desktops.
 And modules to build panels, and even interactive forums.
 Even more configurability.